Prostanthera discolor

-Prostanthera discolor is a species of flowering plant in the family Lamiaceae and is endemic to a small area of New South Wales.
+Prostanthera discolor commonly known as Goulburn River mintbush,is a species of flowering plant in the family Lamiaceae and is endemic to a small area of New South Wales.
 It is an open, erect, strongly aromatic shrub with lance-shaped to oblong leaves, and deep mauve to purple flowers with darker spots inside.

 Description

 Prostanthera discolor is an open, erect, aromatic, often compact shrub that typically grows to a height of 0.6–3 m and has hairy, glandular branches.
 The leaves are dull, dark green, paler on the lower side, mostly glabrous, lance-shaped to more or less oblong, 8–28 mm long and 1–5 mm wide on a petiole 1–3 mm long.
 The flowers are arranged singly in the upper leaf axils with bracteoles about 1–2 mm long at the base.
 The sepals are 4–5 mm long and form a tube 2–2.5 mm wide with two lobes, the upper lobe 4–5 mm long.
 The petals are deep mauve to purple with darker markings inside the petal tube, and 7–10 mm long.
 Flowering occurs from September to October.